 Hans Selye and The General Adaptation Syndrome

 Hans Selye first developed the general adaptation syndrome in 1936.
 General adaptation syndrome is considered a pioneering modern biological theory, describing the formulation of stress.
-Many of Selye's theories associating stress with illness are commonly accepted in the medical field.
+Many of Selye's theories associating stress with illness are commonly accepted in the medical field today.

 Selye's theory hypothesizes that "stress is a major cause of disease because of the long-term hormonal changes stress causes in the body."
 He further theorized that "the body has a limited supply of adaptive energy with which to deal with stress and that this amount declines with continuous exposure."
 He explains that "when there has been trauma, stress levels are chronically high and the body loses its capacity to adapt or recover, leading to adrenal fatigue and exhaustion" (Heller & LaPierre, 2012, Kindle location 1,768).